agentsystems/agent-control-plane/.github/CODE_OF_CONDUCT.md

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the maintainers at **security@agentsystems.ai**.
-All complaints will be reviewed and investigated promptly and fairly.
+We aim to review and investigate complaints as appropriate.

 ## Attribution